ZebraAlgebra/portfolio-website/content/about/projects/flusim.md

 {{< /callout >}}

 {{< callout context="caution" title="Problem" icon="outline/help-hexagon" >}}
-1. Distribution and expected number of number of people infected at day 1, 2
+1. Calculate the distribution and expected number of number of people infected at day 1, 2
 2. Simulate and find an approximation of the distribution of end-date of flu
 {{< /callout >}}